vignesh-seven/jpeg-resaver/README.md

 # JPEG Resaver
+*A little program to save you from "JPEG marker is missing" hell (for images downloaded from Whatsapp).

+A tool to re-encode JPEG/JPG files to JPG.

 ## How to use
 Just drag the images you want to convert to .jpg

-## What is this
-A little program to save you from "JPEG marker is missing" hell (for images downloaded from Whatsapp).

-Can be used when Photshop doesn't want to open your JPEG files that you just downloaded from Whatsapp :)

 ## Why is this
 There are already a lot of ways to solve this issue, so why did I make this?